metno/weatherapi-docs/doc/ForecastJSON.md

           },
         [..]

-You can get a complete forecast response using the `/complete` method, e.g.
+For Locationforecast, you can get a full listing with all parameters using the `/complete` method, e.g.

 - <https://api.met.no/weatherapi/locationforecast/2.0/complete?lat=60.10&lon=10>

-### Geographical description
+## Geographical metadata

     "type": "Feature",
     "geometry": {